justmarvinai/visualsbymarvin/src/content/projects/telly_amazon_listing/index.md

 order: 1
 ---

-# What is an Amazon Listing Design?
+## What is an Amazon Listing Design?
 An Amazon listing is a gallery of 6–8 product images on a product page, combining hero shots, infographics, and lifestyle photography to communicate a product's value and convince shoppers to buy.
 All within seconds of scrolling.

-# About the Project

 ## The Problem
 - The hero image of the gallery has to show the product in its best light and thats on a plain white background